pulibrary/ansible_fiesta/fiesta_lesson_1.md

 ## Playbook Anatomy

+A playbook contains one or more plays.
+A play connects a set of hosts with a series of tasks.
+Each task is associated with one module.

 * Playbooks are YAML files
 * Playbooks are a list of dictionaries (consisting of a list of plays)
 * Playbooks **MUST** contain a set of hosts to configure, a list of tasks to be